darnado/caledros-basic-blocks/README.txt

 * The Gutenberg editor for templates, template parts, and patterns has access to the 18 custom blocks.
 * Added support for translating the texts in the plugin's admin menu.

+= 2.0.1 =

+* Fixed bug in the Linkedin icon of the Social Icon block.
+Now the Linkedin icon is visible.

 == Upgrade Notice ==

 = 1.0.0 =